 Are you ready to start off this month productive and organized?
 If you answered yes, then you’ve come to the right place!
-That’s because here on VLCalendar.Com, we offer completely free printable downloads of our simple November 2020 Calendar.
+That’s because here on VL Calendar, we offer completely free printable downloads of our simple November 2022 Calendar.
 With plenty of blank space to add in your own notes and obligations and no distracting design elements, we’re sure that this is the free calendar you’ve been looking for!

-Additionally, on our November 2020 Calendar, you’ll find 30 days and five holidays labelled for your planning convenience.
+Additionally, on our November Calendar 2022, you’ll find 30 days and five holidays labelled for your planning convenience.
 These important days are: the end of Daylight Savings Time, Election Day, Veterans Day, Thanksgiving, and Black Friday.
 For more information on these days or the month of November in general, keep reading below!
-And don’t forget to scroll down further to get your very own FREE November 2020 Calendar download!
+And don’t forget to scroll down further to get your very own FREE November Calendar download!

 As we know it today, November is the eleventh month of the twelve month year.
 In fact, the twelve month format of the calendar we currently use is called the “Gregorian Calendar“.
 This calendar was created and implemented in 450 BCE.
 However, prior to 45 BCE, the Roman Calendar was used.
 The Roman calendar only had ten months.
 The year started in March and ended in December, making November the ninth month.
 This is important information in regards to how November got its name.

 Novem means “nine” in Latin.
 Obviously this was an appropriate name for November when it was the ninth month of the year.
 But, even when November became the eleventh month, the name still stuck.
 Pretty cool fun fact, right?